Call for Submissions

 Call for Papers and Panels

-The Organizational and Professional Communication Interest Group invites the submissions of competitive papers, panels, roundtable discussions, and innovative programming for the 2015 CSCA convention in Madison, WI.
+The Organizational and Professional Communication Interest Group invites the submissions of competitive papers, panels, roundtable discussions, and innovative programming for the 2016 CSCA convention in Grand Rapids, Michigan.
 The purpose of our interest group is to collaboratively promote the efforts of researchers, teacher/scholars, and practitioners as they relate to the study and practice of human communication in organizational and professional topics.
-Thus, any such topic related to organizational and professional communication is welcomed; however, we especially encourage submissions that focus on the convention theme, “Convergence.”
-Focus should be placed on the spirit of convergence, rather than simply including the word “convergence” in titles.
-As an interest group, we can demonstrate how the research and practice of organizational communication is indeed characteristic of convergence—that is, coming together, merging, joint efforts, meeting at a common point or goal—across audiences, across sub-disciplines, in research and practice, in pedagogy and application, and so forth.
+Thus, any such topic related to organizational and professional communication is welcomed; however, we especially encourage submissions that focus on the convention theme, “Foundation.”
+Focus should be placed on the spirit of foundation, rather than simply including the word in titles.
+As an interest group, we can demonstrate how the research and practice of organizational communication is not only a base, or the underpinning of organizations, but a building block as well.

 Papers and panels from both established and new scholars that celebrate strong scholarship and suggest new directions for research, application, and teaching are encouraged.
 Planners are interested in all types of formats including: traditional paper panels, roundtable discussions, and working research sessions.
 Panels ought to have representation from multiple institutions rather than representing a single institution.
 We are especially interested in submission formats that draw the audience into conversation about convergence and its relation to the study and practice of organizational communication.